-- a) Rushing the Quarterback (QB) - i) All players who rush the Quarterback must be a minimum of 5-yards from the line of scrimmage when the ball is snapped. - (1) An official will designate the spot 5-yards from the line of scrimmage. - ii) Players not rushing the quarterback may defend the line of scrimmage. - b) Once the Quarterback hands off the ball, the 5-yard zone no longer exists, and all defenders are eligible to rush. - c) Defenders may not intentionally draw contact or make contact with any players.
-This includes moving/hitting a screen blocker to get to the ball carrier and bump & run defense on receivers. - 4) Penalties - a) The following Offensive penalties will result in the choice (by the team captain of the defensive team) of the result of the play or 10-yards from the line of scrimmage and loss of down: - (1) Illegal forward pass; - (2) Pass Interference (picking or pushing defender); - (3) Illegal Contact (holding, blocking, bumping); - (4) Flag Guarding (driving, spinning, warding off);

-- (5) If any of the above Offensive penalties occur on 4th down the result will be the choice (by the team captain of the defensive team) of the result of the play or change of possession according to the rules of possession. - b) The following Defensive penalties will result in the choice (by the team captain of the offensive team) of the result of the play or 10-yards from the line of scrimmage and automatic first down: - (1) Pass Interference; - (2) Illegal Contact (holding, blocking, bumping); - (3) Illegal Flag Pull (before receiver has ball); - (4) Illegal Rushing (rushing Quarterback inside 5-yard line). - (5) If any of the above Defensive penalties occur in the endzone, the Offensive team will be awarded a touchdown. - c) The following penalties are dead ball penalties and automatically accepted (no declination). - i) Offense: 5-yards from the line of scrimmage - (1) Illegal Motion (more than one (1) player moving at snap, moving forward at snap); - (2) Offside (in neutral zone at snap, false start); - (3) Delay of Game. - ii) Defense: 5-yards from the line of scrimmage and automatic first down - (1) Offside (in or beyond neutral zone at snap). - (2) Delay of Game. - iii) No penalty may take the ball more than half the distance to the offender's goal line. - 5) Substitutions - a) Any player on the roster may enter upon the completion of a play (when the ball is dead). - b) Each substitute must play at least one (1) down prior to being replaced. - c) A replaced player must leave the field immediately.
+- ii) A player who shifts must reset for one (1) second prior to the snap. - 3) Defense - a) Rushing the Quarterback (QB) - i) All players who rush the Quarterback must be a minimum of 5-yards from the line of scrimmage when the ball is snapped. - (1) An official will designate the spot 5-yards from the line of scrimmage. - ii) Players not rushing the quarterback may defend the line of scrimmage. - b) Once the Quarterback hands off the ball, the 5-yard zone no longer exists, and all defenders are eligible to rush. - c) Defenders may not intentionally draw contact or make contact with any players.
+This includes moving/hitting a screen blocker to get to the ball carrier and bump & run defense on receivers. - 4) Penalties - a) The following Offensive penalties will result in the choice (by the team captain of the defensive team) of the result of the play or 10-yards from the line of scrimmage and loss of down: - (1) Illegal forward pass; - (2) Pass Interference (picking or pushing defender); - (3) Illegal Contact (holding, blocking, bumping); - b) The following Offensive penalties will result in the choice (by the team captain of the defensive team) of the result of the play or 10-yards from the spot of the penalty and loss of down: - (1) Flag Guarding (driving, spinning, warding off); - c) If any of the above Offensive penalties occur on 4th down the result will be the choice (by the team captain of the defensive team) of the result of the play or change of possession according to the rules of possession. - d) The following Defensive penalties will result in the choice (by the team captain of the offensive team) of the result of the play or 10-yards from the line of scrimmage and automatic first down: - (1) Pass Interference; - (2) Illegal Contact (holding, blocking, bumping); - (3) Illegal Flag Pull (before receiver has ball); - (4) Illegal Rushing (rushing Quarterback inside 5-yard line). - (5) If any of the above Defensive penalties occur in the endzone, the Offensive team will be awarded a touchdown. - e) The following penalties are dead ball penalties and automatically accepted (no declination). - i) Offense: 5-yards from the line of scrimmage - (1) Illegal Motion (more than one (1) player moving at snap, moving forward at snap); - (2) Offside (in neutral zone at snap, false start); - (3) Delay of Game. - ii) Defense: 5-yards from the line of scrimmage and automatic first down - (1) Offside (in or beyond neutral zone at snap). - (2) Delay of Game. - iii) No penalty may take the ball more than half the distance to the offender's goal line. - 5) Substitutions - a) Any player on the roster may enter upon the completion of a play (when the ball is dead). - b) Each substitute must play at least one (1) down prior to being replaced. - c) A replaced player must leave the field immediately.